wnet-ieg-2/pbs-passport-authenticate/README.md

 * `login_text` -- replaces the default login link text

+### 'authenticate' AJAX endpoint

+The /pbsoauth/authenticate URL can be hit via AJAX, and it takes no arguments.
+It reads cookie and session info to find and decrypt a current oAuth access token and use that token to confirm the identity against PBS's PIDS and the MVAULT.

+It returns JSON with some basic info:
+* `authenticated`: true|false.
+If false, no other fields are returned.
+* `first_name` and `last_name`: The 'pbs_profile' first/last names.
+These will be from the login provider (Facebook/Google/PBS), not from the MVault profile.
+* `login_provider`: google/facebook/pbs
+* `email`: the email associated with the login provider.
+* `thumbnail_URL`: the avatar for the user provided by the login provider.
+May be a generic icon if the user never set one up.
+The 'pbs' login provider always provides a generic icon.

+If the PIDS account is associated with a WNET member in the MVault, further info will appear in a 'membership_info' object:
+* `offer`: the offer code, typically 'AVOD'.
+This will match up against permissions in the COVE windowing system.
+* `first_name` and `last_name`: these are what his or her membership is listed under, and can be completely different from the google etc provided values.
+* `expire_date`: The expiration date of their membership
+* `grace_period`: Three months after the expiration date, when the user loses access to Passport videos.
+* `membership_id`: The user's membership id in the MVault.
+* `provisional`: true|false .
+Provisional records haven't been confirmed to match actual member records, and expire a few days after creation if not matched.

+## Notes

-On activation, the plugin registers a hidden custom post type called 'pbsoauth' and creates some posts there with specific slugs:
+On activation, the plugin registers a hidden custom post type called 'pbsoauth' and creates two posts there with specific slugs:

 * `authenticate`, which is an endpoint for our jQuery files to interact with during the authentication process
-* `callback`, which will accept any callbacks from the PBS LAAS oAuth2 flow and forward the grant token to the appropriate script
+* `callback`, which will accept any callbacks from the PBS LAAS oAuth2 flow and forward the grant token to the appropriate script.
+The callback URI must then be registered with PBS as a valid redirect_uri for your LAAS key -- this is typically done via email.